 Heart Bypass Surgery vs Angioplasty has always been a dilemma in the mind of the patients who suffer cardiac blockages.
-To resolve the heart bypass surgery vs angioplasty dilemma and choose the right line of treatment, understanding the pros and cons of each is important.
+To resolve the heart bypass surgery vs angioplasty dilemma and choose the right line of treatment, understanding the pros and cons of each are important.
 Most of the cardiologists would go an extra mile to ensure that the patient is on the same page and understands the difference appropriately.
-The final answer of heart bypass surgery vs angioplasty depends on the current medical situation, number of blocked arteries, overall health of patient including other diseases and of course, patient’s preference.
+The final answer of heart bypass surgery vs angioplasty depends on the current medical situation, a number of blocked arteries, the overall health of patient including other diseases and of course, patient’s preference.

 Before jumping into the preferences and conclusions, let us understand the disease that causes heart bypass surgery vs angioplasty dilemma as well as pros, cons and risks involved in both the procedures.